skypjack/entt/docs/md/meta.md

   The returned type is `meta_func` and may be invalid if there is no meta function object associated with the given identifier.<br/>
-  A meta function object offers an API to query the underlying type (ie to know if it's a const or a static function), to know the number of arguments, the meta return type and the meta types of the parameters.
-In addition, a meta function object can be used to invoke the underlying function and then get the return value in the form of meta any object.
+  A meta function object offers an API to query the underlying type (for example, to know if it's a const or a static function), to know the number of arguments, the meta return type and the meta types of the parameters.
+In addition, a meta function object can be used to invoke the underlying function and then get the return value in the form of a `meta_any` object.

 * _Meta bases_.
 They are accessed through the _name_ of the base types: